cmhouston/excl-mobile/README.md

 to their mobile device.
 ExCL is also intended to be used by museums on kiosk devices and provides a kiosk mode for this purpose.

 ExCL is divided into two parts: the content management system and the Appcelerator Titanium mobile application.
 This repository is for the Titanium mobile application.
-[Click here to go to the Titanium project](https://github.com/cmhouston/excl-mobile).
+[Click here to go to the Wordpress project](https://github.com/cmhouston/excl-cms).

 This documentation is intended for ExCL developers and details the steps to setup and enhance the mobile application.
 We will describe the Titanium technical details, followed by tips on using a continuous integration build server and deploying to the app stores.